 Each year, the President’s Cup is awarded to the school that accumulates the most points throughout the academic year in sports that are sponsored by the USA South.
 In 2004-05, the President’s Cup was changed to have one winner for men’s sports and one winner for women’s.
 In 2005-06, the Conference began awarding a men’s, a women’s and an overall President’s Cup.

-Presently, the Conference features 16 institutions, six in North Carolina, five in Georgia, three in Virginia, one in Alabama and one in Tennessee.
-The USA South will welcome three new members in 2017-18 as Berea College, Brevard College and Pfeiffer University bring the total membership to 19 institutions.
+Presently, the Conference features 19 institutions, eight in North Carolina, five in Georgia, three in Virginia, one in Alabama, one in Tennessee and one in Kentucky.

 |Digital Media Assistant